Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 en

-We support you at all stages , help with documents, travel arrangements, and all practical needs in Israel.
-From obtaining your Israeli passport (Teudat Zeut) to guidance with health insurance, banking and driver’s license, we ensure your journey is smooth, so you can focus on the experience itself.
+We support you at every stage from documents and travel arrangements to all practical needs in Israel.
+From obtaining your Israeli passport and Teudat Zeut to navigating health insurance, banking, and getting your driver’s license, we ensure your journey is smooth so you can focus on the experience itself.

 Guidance with documents and interviews